Hi, I’m Royah

 I decided to switch to the nightshift.
 I worked from 7PM to 7AM, and would volunteer at animal rescues and shelters afterwards.
 I volunteered for 1 year before I was able to get my first professional handling position offering minimum wage.
 This was a huge decision, the salary was nowhere near dispatching.
 I also knew that if I didn't take the chance I would feel lost forever and I would of hit the unsubscribe button on life - seriously.

-By that point, Uber was just born and was quickly eating up dispatching.
+By that point, Uber was just born and was quickly eating up the taxi industry.
 The ship was sinking, and I jumped off.

 The Break: I was happy with my new job, but I was broke.
 Throughout this, everything fell apart.
 I came out to my family as gay and the reaction didn't go as I imagined.
-I ended up getting kicked out.
 The dog handling company closed down, the dispatching positions at my old job were filled, and I couldn't get hired anywhere.

 I had some money left and would stay at hotels applying for jobs until a big time training company reached out to me - the interview was in a completely different state.